lococoder-tx/lococoder-tx/README.md

 *Full-Stack Developer and AI Specialist*

+I’m a Software Engineer, and the founder and owner of Lococoder Labs.

-I'm a Full-Stack Developer who works with startups and enterprise companies to solve **Real-World** problems with **Real-World** solutions.
+I work with startups and enterprise companies to solve **Real-World** problems with **Real-World** solutions.

 ---